khyateed/Movie-Data-Analysis/README.md

 ![Repository PDF Creation](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project-campus/master/repo_pdf.gif)

-### Jupyter Notebook & Blog PDF Creation
+### Blog Post PDF Creation

-1. Open your Notebook/blog post in your browser (we recommend Google Chrome).
+1. Open the webpage where your blog is published in your browser (we recommend Google Chrome).
 2. Save the webpage as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])
 3. Give it a short descriptive file name (e.g. `blog.pdf`).

+### Jupyter Notebook PDF Creation

+1. Open your Notebook in your browser (we recommend Google Chrome).
+2. Save the page as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])
+3. Give it a short descriptive file name (e.g. `notebook.pdf`).

 ### PDF Submission in Canvas